 Most everything is not stainless steel.

 Well, I need to point out that this is not a stainless steel stove nor is the grill box or the griddle.
 You can get some accessories in stainless steel if you are willing to pay the extra cost and order them.
 This means you need to put this stove up or at least use a grill cover.
-Camp Chef makes a grill cover but you can also just get a generic one on Amazon or at a big box store too.
+Camp Chef makes a grill cover but you can also just get a generic one or at a big box store too.
 I bought one that was too big on clearance but it means I can leave everything on the stove and the shelves out and still cover everything.

 I am fine with it not being stainless really but for some, it may be more of a deal breaker.